 U.S. Stocks Tumble Amid Nervousness Over Tech Sector, China Trade War

-The Dow Jones industrial average fell more than 700 points Monday before recovering slightly as major indexes were down about 3 percent.
+The Dow Jones industrial average lost 459 points Monday, falling 1.9 percent, as tech stocks led the markets down and investors eyed growing trade tensions with China.
+Earlier in the day, the Dow was down more than 700 points.

 Amazon tumbled more than 5 percent after President Trump criticized the company in tweets.
-The tech-heavy Nasdaq index lost more than 3 percent.
+The tech-heavy Nasdaq index lost 2.7 percent.
+The S&P 500 index lost 59 points, or 2.2 percent.

 Investors are also worried about a growing trade war with China.
 On Monday, Beijing retaliated against U.S. tariffs on steel and aluminum imports by unveiling a list of 128 imports from the U.S., including agriculture products ranging from fruit to frozen pork, that would be subject to higher import duties.